 Dietary experts suggest that eating vegetables at the start of a meal floods the stomach and intestines with digestive enzymes that help to break down the food that is about to come.

-Honey contains an astonishing number of enzymes, in fact over 5000 different enzymes according to nutrition expert Sally Fallon of the Weston A. Price Foundation.
+Raw organic honey contains an astonishing number of enzymes, in fact over 5000 different enzymes according to nutrition expert Sally Fallon of the Weston A. Price Foundation.

 These enzymes have an immediate detoxifying effect on the body because they get to work straight away and start breaking down the body's toxins.